modxorg/Docs/en/faqs-and-troubleshooting.md

 The questions numbering represents nothing but that - a number to indicate what question you're looking at to help scanning through.

-<div class="note">This is a documentation stub, and could use your help to complete!
-If you don't have access to edit this page, [please post anything you would want to see added or updated in this topic on the forums](http://forums.modx.com/thread/72123/faqs-troubleshooting-on-the-rtfm).</div><div class="note">This document will always be a work in progress as new features are added / changed, and it could use your help in keeping it structured and up to date!
+This is a documentation stub, and could use your help to complete!
+If you don't have access to edit this page, [please post anything you would want to see added or updated in this topic on the forums](http://forums.modx.com/thread/72123/faqs-troubleshooting-on-the-rtfm).

+This document will always be a work in progress as new features are added / changed, and it could use your help in keeping it structured and up to date!
 If you do not have access to editing this document, [please post anything you would want to see added or updated in this topic on the forums](http://forums.modx.com/thread/72123/faqs-troubleshooting-on-the-rtfm).

 _To Editors:_